Service Your Boat

 - Replacing/repairing floorboards

 - Adding new components (handrails, hatch covers, trim pieces)

-We will replace antiquated or broken electronic instruments with state-of-the-art systems from all the major suppliers including B&G, Garman, A, B, and C. We will expertly connect them to sensors on your mast, through your hull, on your engine, or throughout your boat to provide you accurate and dependable information always.
+We will replace antiquated or broken electronic instruments with state-of-the-art systems from all the major suppliers including B&G, Garmin, and Raymarine.
+We will expertly connect them to sensors on your mast, through your hull, on your engine, or throughout your boat to provide you accurate and dependable information always.

 Should you have a problem with one of your electrical systems, the McMichael electronics team will diagnose, fix or replace the broken instrument, sensor, or system.
 We work quickly and often the only delay for repairs is awaiting receipt of the replacement parts.